-• Case.
-A simple case to protect the device from use in a hospital environment is recommended.

-Look for solution providers that support soft scanning using the built-in iPhone camera, which reduces cost by making a dedicated barcode scanner unnecessary.

-- MagSafe.
-In a one-to-one deployment, a clip-on battery pack that you can easily apply and remove during a shift is a convenient way to charge a device without permanently adding size or weight to it.
-MagSafe chargers can be placed at nurses stations if needed. - Storage.
+- Case.
+A simple case is recommended to protect the device from use in a hospital environment. - Look for solution providers that support soft scanning using the built-in iPhone camera, which reduces cost by making a dedicated barcode scanner unnecessary. - MagSafe.
+In an assigned or shared deployment, a clip-on battery pack that you can easily apply and remove during a shift is a convenient way to charge a device without permanently adding size or weight to it.
+MagSafe chargers can be placed at nurses' stations if needed. - Storage.
 A storage unit serves a dual purpose: charging iPhone devices and cases, and securing them when not in use.
-Several products are available on the market today from manufacturers like Griffin Technology and Cambrionix.
+Several products are available on the market from manufacturers like Griffin Technology and Cambrionix.